Click here to learn more

 KEY STRATEGY 1: Build the Treasure Vault

-Dr. Peterson as the full-time professor at the University professor went along with his lectures and recording them online.
-It all went relatively well until the government under prime minister Justin Trudeau introduced a new law – the bill C-16.
+It all went relatively well until the Canadian government under prime minister Justin Trudeau introduced a new law – the bill C-16.
 This was the ignition spark needed to start the JBP hydrogen bomb.
+Jordan Peterson rebelled with a series of videos on YouTube titled “Professor against political correctness.”

 Bill C-16 enactment amends the Canadian Human Rights Act to add gender identity and gender expression to the list of prohibited grounds of discrimination.
 The bill was instituted under Canadian Prime Minister Justin Trudeau government on June 15th, 2017.
 One of the bill’s rules is mandatory use of transgender pronouns (zie, zher, hir, ay, per and others).
 Cases of repercussions breaking the law were already recorded.